tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 Use the package manager to install software

-The package manager (in Arch: pacman) does a much better job than you at keeping track of files.
-If you install things manually you will, sooner or later forget what you did, where you installed to, install conflicting stuff, install to wrong locations etc.
+Pacman does a much better job than you at keeping track of files.
+If you install things manually you will, sooner or later forget what you did, where you installed to, install conflicting software, install to the wrong locations, etc.

 From a stability standpoint you should try to avoid unsupported package and custom software, but if you really need such things making a package is better than manually compiling and installing.

-You should also disable make install command (which is typical for beginning of all problems) in /root/.bashrc
+You could also add an alias to disable make install command in /root/.bashrc:

      make() {
        [ "$1" == 'install' ] &&